THE HISTORY OF SOUTHSIDE

 Due to its location along the Coosa River, ferries played a major role in development and transportation in Southside.
 The largest, Gilbert’s Ferry, was used until 1939.
 Lister Ferry traveled to Rainbow City, and Fowler Ferry ran from Pilgrims Rest to Whorton Bend.
 McCartney’s Ferry journeyed to Riddles Bend.

 By 1931, Southside had acquired electricity; predating President Franklin Delano Roosevelt’s establishment of the Rural Electrification Administration.

 The Southside Bridge, then called Gilbert’s Ferry Bridge, was opened on June 17th 1939.
-The bridge was 864 feet in length with sixteen 27 foot pans, one swing span 232 feet in length, and once fixed span 200 feet long.
+The bridge was 864 feet in length with sixteen 27 foot spans, one swing span 232 feet in length, and one fixed span 200 feet long.
 The bridge was supported with three concrete piers; with foundations resting on solid rock.

 In 1957, The City of Southside was incorporated, and constructed its own water system.

 Schools have always been of prime importance in Southside.
 The first school constructed was Burns Academy.
 In 1923 the name was changed to Southside School and became part of the Etowah County School System.
 In 1944, it was completely destroyed by fire.
 The first unit of the new school was completed in 1948.
 In 1956, Southside was the smallest school in the county with only 411 students in grades one through twelve.
 Today, Southside High School is the largest school in Etowah County.